helm/helm-www/content/en/docs/helm/helm_dependency.md

 With this configuration, the subchart will only be installed if the value at metrics.enabled is true in the parent chart's values.

-The 'tags' field allows you to group charts for enabling/disabling together.
+The 'tags' field allows to group charts for enabling/disabling together.
 You can enable or disable all charts with a common tag by specifying the tag and a boolean value in the parent chart's values.yaml: